SatyaHemesh/Portfolio/README.md

 3. **Customize content**

-   * Modify text, images, and links in HTML files as needed
+   * Modify text, images, and links in the HTML files as needed

 ---